Hello & welcome.

-Some of my favourite roles to date include:- The feisty, yet warm & compassionate Maureen in Alfonso Films gorgeous short, PAT, with Rosaleen Lenihan & Moe Dunford; Mary, the bighearted, resilient, matriarcal glue opposite Pat Shortt in the Gerard Barrett /TV3’s IFTA nominated SMALLTOWN, the straight-talking but weary hospital consultant trying to talk some sense into THE YOUNG OFFENDERS, Peter Foott/RTE/BBC and Maureen in two wildly different theatrical productions of THE BEAUTY QUEEN OF LEENANE.
+Some of my other favourite roles to date include:- The feisty, yet warm & compassionate Maureen in Alfonso Films, PAT with Rosaleen Lenihan & Moe Dunford; Mary, the bighearted, resilient, matriarcal glue opposite Pat Shortt in IFTA nominated SMALLTOWN; the straight-talking but weary hospital consultant trying to talk some sense into THE YOUNG OFFENDERS and Maureen in two wildly different theatrical productions of THE BEAUTY QUEEN OF LEENANE.

 – Simon Jenner, Fringe Review – Re: Seven Ages of Mam

 “Pauline O’Driscoll gives an excellent performance as the droll depressive daughter” – Marjorie Brennan, Irish examiner – Re: Cosy

 NEWS: – The good type!!